jaraco/zero-defect-lessons/index.md

 Note: Often with legacy code, there is no specification.
 The code is the spec.
 Derive a spec.

+...

 ## Expectations

 - Slower time to initial release
-  - Faster (or comparable) development lifecycle
+  - faster (or comparable) development lifecycle
 - Low level of defects during testing
 - Few defects in production